Ben Affleck’s Rumored New Girlfriend Shauna Sexton Goes Topless In Barely Censored Photo On Instagram

 Ben Affleck has reportedly split up with Lindsay Shookus, and has been seen out and about with Shauna Sexton, Playboy‘s May 2018 Playmate.
 The two were seen eating at Nobu restaurant in Malibu, hanging out at Affleck’s house, and going to a Jack in The Box drive-thru, reported People.
-Ex-Jennifer Garner has said she’s not “pleased” or “surprised” to hear that Ben has a 22-year-old girlfriend, according to Elle.
+Ex Jennifer Garner has said she’s not “pleased” or “surprised” to hear that Ben has a 22-year-old girlfriend, according to Elle.

 But with all the drama aside, Shauna is happy to give her Instagram followers something to talk about.
 Earlier this month, she posted a very revealing photo of herself topless, which she barely censored.
 In the black-and-white photo, Shauna was looking down to her right as she hugged herself.
 But she wasn’t necessarily hugging herself to cover her assets, as she had to use some “x” marks to make sure the photo would be allowed on social media.
 She also wore a pair of hip-hugging jeans and no jewelry, as her perfect abs peeked through.